 Not until the 1860s, driven by regional military needs, did the new technology meet the Yellowstone River's demands, but then only irregularly, for the lack of sufficient firewood and the hazards of Wolf Rapids, Bear Rapids and Buffalo Shoals were major handicaps.3 In 1873, there were still doubts about the river's navigability.
 In May of that year, under the skillful command of Captain Grant Marsh, and with the famous "Yellowstone" Kelly aboard as chief scout and hunter, the Key West made it to within two miles of the Powder River.4

 The longest-lived steamboat to ply the Yellowstone was the Josephine, which made its first trip in June of 1873, and in 1875 ascended as far as today's Billings, Montana.
-The primary purpose of the voyage was a survey of the river's navigability for steamboats that might supply military outposts.
-A secondary task was to transport and supply troops en route to protect from Sioux warriors the engineers and surveyors who were preparing the way for the Northern Pacific Railroad--a paradigm shift that would make the likes of her obsolete in less than a decade.
+The primary purpose of the voyage was to survey the river's navigability for steamboats that might supply military outposts farther up the Yellowstone.
+A secondary task was to transport and supply troops en route to protect from Sioux warriors the engineers and surveyors who were preparing the way for the Northern Pacific Railroad — a paradigm shift that would make the likes of her obsolete in less than a decade.

 1. See John Seelye, Beautiful Machine: Rivers and the Republican Plan, 1755–1825 (New York: Oxford University Press, 1991), 227–47.